unicrons/github-actions-playground/workshop/pipeline_scan/README.md

 ## Common Pipeline Security Issues

-1. **Secrets in Workflows** - API keys, passwords, or tokens hardcoded in YAML files
+- **Hardcoded Secrets in Workflows** - API keys, passwords, or tokens hardcoded in YAML files
-2. **Excessive Permissions** - Workflows with unnecessary write permissions
+- **Excessive Permissions** - Workflows with unnecessary write permissions
-3. **Untrusted Actions** - Using third-party actions without proper verification
+- **Untrusted Actions** - Using third-party actions without proper verification
-4. **Insecure Triggers** - Workflows triggered by external events without validation
+- **Insecure Triggers** - Workflows triggered by external events without validation
-5. **Missing Security Controls** - No approval processes for sensitive operations
+- **Missing Security Controls** - No approval processes for sensitive operations

 ## Tools Used in This Module